vivid-arch/laravel-docs/source/docs/foundation/features.md

 Now that you have created a Feature, how do you use it?

 As mentioned before, each Vivid Controller has access to the `Vivid\Foundation\ServesFeaturesTrait` which provides the `$this->serve()` method.
-This trait dispatches the execution of the Feature and it also registers the Feature class FQN to the `Vivid\Foundation\Instance` class.
+This trait dispatches the execution of the Feature, and it also registers the Feature class FQN to the `Vivid\Foundation\Instance` class.

 Here is an example using the Device Controller that serves a feature: